 4. Gather Contact Details and Other Pertinent Evidence

 You should gather as much evidence as you can about the construction accident.
 This includes getting the names, addresses, phone numbers, and emails of people who witnessed the mishap.
 Don’t pressure a witness into giving you information.
-Give the contact details to your construction accident attorney in Long Beach so he or she can question the witnesses.
+Give the contact details to your construction accident attorney in California so he or she can question the witnesses.

 5. Take Pictures of the Accident Scene

 It is extremely helpful to document the accident scene by taking photographs.
 For instance, if an accident results from defective machinery, a picture can say a thousand words.
 Have someone take photos of your injuries or damages to your hat or clothes.
 If your employer has failed to follow OSHA guidelines or other safety precautions, taking pictures can help you receive more money.